DaveWM/dave-martin-blog/content/posts/datomic-how-to-update-cardinality-many-attribute.md

 ## The Problem

 In Datomic each attribute has a "cardinality", signifying how many values an attribute is allowed.
 Cardinality can be either "one" or "many".
 Adding values for a cardinality many attribute is fairly straightforward, but updating them to a specific set is more difficult.
-Let's take the example of a simple Todo list app, where each todo has a title and multiple tags.
+Let's take the example of a simple Todo list, where each todo has a title and multiple tags.
 Our schema looks like this:

 ```clojure
 (def schema